Azure/clds/devdoc/tcall_dispatcher_requirements.md

 `TCALL_DISPATCHER` is thread safe (registering/unregistering call targets and dispatching calls are thread safe).

+At the moment re-entrancy is not supported (the user should not call register/unregister from the call targets).
+Further improvements to the module will remove this limitation.

 The module provides the following functionality:

 - Registering a target (with an associated context) to be called when the dispatch call is executed.